seopbo/nemo-skills-patch/nemo_skills/training/nemo_rl/PROXY_INTEGRATION.md

 **Proposed Integration:**

-Use NeMo-Skills evaluators to compute rewards directly in the proxy:
+Use NeMo-Skills evaluators to compute rewards directly in the proxy.
+This should be configure with the `++eval_type` on the Skills side.
+We may need an additional wrapper layer to compute a reward on the evaluation fields.
-- `MathEvaluator` for math problems (check `expected_answer` vs extracted answer)
-- `CodeExecEvaluator` for code execution tasks
-- `Lean4ProofEvaluator` for proof verification

 **Implementation:**
 ```python